Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Because every person's needs and abilities after TBI are different, you will have a rehabilitation program designed especially for you.
-Your rehabilitation program is likely to involve many types of medical professionals so it’s important to have one central person you can talk to.
+Every person's needs and abilities after TBI are different.
+You will have a rehab program designed especially for you.
+Your program is likely to involve many types of medical professionals.
+It’s important to have one central person you can talk to.
 This person is often called your case coordinator.

-Over time, your rehabilitation program will probably change as your needs and abilities change.
+Over time, your program will likely change as your needs and abilities change.

 Rehab can take place in various settings.
 You, your case coordinator, and your family should pick the setting that works best for you.
 Possible settings include: